haifzhan/articles/render-weasyprint-sample-in-web-and-pdf.md

-# Render WeasyPrint Ticket Sample in Web & PDF and Write to PDF (Part 1)
+# Render WeasyPrint Ticket Sample on Web & PDF and Write to PDF (Part 1)

-## What is WeasyPrint and What I am going to do?
+## What is WeasyPrint?
 WeasyPrint is a python library which helps developers build beautiful PDF reports using HTML/CSS knowledge.
 You can generate PDF file directly or render the PDF on web page using Flask.
 In this article I will show you how to use WeasyPrint